supermarioknight/Tree-Shaking-Default-Params/readme.md

 };
 ```

-Most application can simply call `decodeBase58Address(address)` to automatically use the default, WASM-based `sha256` implementation (`internalSha256`).
+Most applications can call `decodeBase58Address(address)` to automatically use the default, WASM-based `sha256` implementation (`internalSha256`).
 See [`src/app-default.js`](./src/app-default.js).

 Applications that already have another `sha256` implementation can provide that implementation as the second parameter: `decodeBase58Address(address, mySha256Implementation)`.
-In this case, the default parameter (`internalSha256`) is dead code, and should be possible to eliminate from the application's bundle (commonly called [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) in the JavaScript ecosystem).
+In this case, the default parameter (`internalSha256`) is dead code and should be possible to eliminate from the application's bundle (commonly called [tree shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) in the JavaScript ecosystem).
 See [`src/app-shakable.js`](./src/app-shakable.js).

 ## Bundler Support